mabdulkadir2/mabdulkadir2/README.md

 - 🔭 I’m currently working on **a End-to-End Anomaly Detection Pipeline.**

-- 🌱 I’m currently learning **Kubernetes, Docker, Scikit-learn, and PyTorch.**
+- 🌱 I’m currently learning **K8s, Docker, Scikit-learn, and PyTorch.**

 - 👨‍💻 All of my projects are available at [https://www.mohamedabdulkadir.com/](https://www.mohamedabdulkadir.com/)